 From the tank, the water enters the distribution system and branches out through a maze of approximately 50 miles of pipes, eventually connecting to your faucets.
 During the past several years, Water Division efforts have been concentrated on upgrading the distribution system and many significant improvements have been made.
 More and more demands are being put on the water system due to the increase in housing development.
 In order to keep up with this added demand for drinking water and fire fighting capabilities, lines that were adequate in size 5 or 10 years ago need to be replaced with larger sized lines.
-During 2003, the 6-inch Congamond Road water line was replaced with a 12-inch main, along with extensions down Sheep Pasture Road and Berkshire Avenue.
-These improvements also increased water pressure and fire flows in the southern part of town.
-These changes ultimately benefit the entire Town, which is all a part of the plan to improve service to customers.
+During 2004, the water system was assessed by Tighe & Bond.
+Recommendations were made to add a higher capacity well to increase volume and then a second million-gallon tank to increase storage to a 3-day capability.
+Town voters approved the requested funding for permitting and installation of the new well, which is expected to be complete in 2006.
+These improvements will also increase water pressure and fire flows in most of the town.